microsoft/Kusto-Query-Language/doc/hash_combinefunction.md

 ---
 title: hash_combine() - Azure Data Explorer
-description: This article describes hash_combine() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 11/19/2019
+description: learn how to use the hash_combine() function to combine hash values of two or more hashes. ms.reviewer: alexans ms.topic: reference ms.date: 12/18/2022
 ---
 # hash_combine()